Share

 - Mayo Foundation for Medical Education and Research. (n.d.-e).
 Trichomoniasis.
 Mayo Clinic. https://www.mayoclinic.org/diseases-conditions/trichomoniasis/symptoms-causes/syc-20378609

-- Trichomoniasis - CDC Fact Sheet.
-Centers for Disease Control and Prevention.https://www.cdc.gov/std/trichomonas/stdfact-trichomoniasis.htm.
-Accessed October 24, 2023.
+- Trichomoniasis - CDC fact sheet.
+Centers for Disease Control and Prevention. https://www.cdc.gov/std/trichomonas/stdfact-trichomoniasis.htm.
+Accessed June 1, 2026.

 - Professional, C. C. medical. (n.d.-b).
 Chlamydia: Causes, symptoms, treatment & prevention.
 Cleveland Clinic. https://my.clevelandclinic.org/health/diseases/4023-chlamydia